sudheermuthyala/AKS/03-Kubernetes-Fundamentals-kubectl-imperative approach/README.md

 * **etcd :**
     - ETCD Is Nothing But Consistently highly avillable key value store
     - Used as a kubernetes backing store for all cluster Data it stores all Master and Node information.
-*  **Container Runtime (Docker):**
-    - This is common across the Master and the worker Nodes. to runn our respective pods component present in side that master

-* **etcd :**
-    - ETCD Is Nothing But Consistently highly avillable key value store
-    - Used as a kubernetes backing store for all cluster Data it stores all Master and Node information.

 * **Kube-Sheduler :**
     - So it is responsible for distributing containers across multiple nodes,which is nothing but multiple worker nodes.